-In fact, although Özal's visit to the Soviet Union revealed some uncertainties in the political field, it heralded an intense period of cooperation in the economic field.
-As will be discussed in more detail under the economic relations section, a natural gas agreement was signed between Turkey and the USSR after this visit.
-Turkey would purchase natural gas from the USSR and pay most of the price through exported goods.
-With the commissioning of the natural gas pipeline, 70 percent of the gas price would be paid through Turkish export products, which opened the door to a huge market.
+opened the door to a huge market.
 Approximately 80 businesspeople who came with Prime Minister Özal also tested the waters to get a share from this export pie in their meetings.
 Meanwhile, the "green light" that the Soviet side gave at political level to increase trade encouraged Turkish businesspeople.
 The Turkish contractors and exporters returned from the Soviet Union in an optimistic mood.
-Regarding the process, TÜSİAD (Turkish Industry and Business Association) President Sakıp Sabancı stated "Although people are in different systems, the only language they can communicate with is buying and selling.
-We have a growing market with increasing needs ahead of us".539
+Regarding the process, TÜSİAD (Turkish Industry and Business Association) President Sakıp Sabancı stated: "Although people are in different systems, the only language they can communicate with is buying and selling.
+We have a growing market with increasing needs ahead of us"1.

-Beginning in the atmosphere of uncertainty created when it was understood that the Soviet leader Gorbachev would not accept Prime Minister Turgut Özal, Özal's visit to the Soviet Union ended with the question marks that were raised in minds when Gorbachev gave an appointment for a date when it was impossible to carry out the meeting.540 Prime Minister Turgut Özal thanked Gorbachev for his proposal, but did not extend his stay in the Soviet Union and returned to Ankara.
-Regarding the issue, Özal said, "It is not important whether I met with Gorbachev, the important thing was the two talks I had here with Prime Minister Ryzhkov".541 When asked "How sincere is it to give an appointment for a date after your departure?", Özal replied "I do not want to analyse it.
+The atmosphere of uncertainty set in when it was understood that the Soviet leader Gorbachev would not accept Prime Minister Turgut Özal. Özal's visit to the Soviet Union ended with the question marks that were raised in minds when Gorbachev gave an appointment for a date when it was impossible to carry out the meeting2.
+Prime Minister Turgut Özal thanked Gorbachev for his proposal, but did not extend his stay in the Soviet Union and returned to Ankara.
+Regarding the issue, Özal said, "It is not important whether I met with Gorbachev, the important thing was the two talks I had here with Prime Minister Ryzhkov"3ю When asked "How sincere is it to give an appointment for a date after your departure?", Özal replied "I do not want to analyse it.
 I do not think it was deliberate".
-Besides, while Özal said that the Soviet side made an appointment upon the news published in the Turkish press, the Soviet officials stated that the request "came from Özal".542
+Besides, while Özal said that the Soviet side made an appointment upon the news published in the Turkish press, the Soviet officials stated that the request "came from Özal"4.